centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-4-nodes.md

 ### Creating the replication account

-Still in the MySQL prompt (see previous paragraph) create the user `@MYSQL_REPL_USER@`, dedicated to replication, using the following commands:
+Still in the MySQL prompt (see the previous paragraph) create the user `@MYSQL_REPL_USER@`, dedicated to replication, using the following commands:

 ```sql
 CREATE USER '@MYSQL_REPL_USER@'@'localhost' IDENTIFIED BY '@MYSQL_REPL_PASSWD@';